Mukherjee-Samarth family: Samarths

-Shobna's daughters are Chatura, Tanuja and Nutan.
-Tanuja and Nutan carried on the family tradition.
+Shobhna's daughters are Chatura, Tanuja and Nutan.
+Tanuja and Nutan became actresses in Hindi films.
 Tanuja was a moderate success, but it was Nutan (1936–1991) who became a huge star.
-She holds the record for the most Filmfare awards won for Best Actress along with her niece Kajol.
+She is tied for the record for the most Filmfare Best Actress awards won with her niece Kajol.

 Tanuja and Nutan's children have also entered the film industry; they are the fourth generation of Samarths to do so.
-Nutan's son Mohnish Bahl is an actor.
-Mohnish's daughter Pranutan Bahl is also an actress; Tanuja and Shomu Mukherjee's daughters Kajol and Tanisha are actresses.
+Nutan's son Mohnish Bahl is an actor and his daughter Pranutan Bahl is an actress; Tanuja and Shomu's daughters Kajol and Tanishaa are also actresses.